stevehopkinson/stevehopkinson.github.io/README.md

 # stevehopkinson.github.io
-Repository for publishing to GitHub Pages.
+Repository for publishing using GitHub Pages.